streamingfast/hivemapper-fleet-management/README.md

 # Fleet Management for the Hivemapper Network

-This README will serve as an explainer on creating a Hivemapper fleet, adding driver accounts to your Hivemapper fleet, setting and changing token splits, and locking dashcam access to your fleet of drivers.
+This README will serve as an explainer on creating a Hivemapper fleet, adding member accounts to your Hivemapper fleet, setting and changing token splits, and locking dashcam access to your fleet of members.

 ## Creating a Hivemapper Fleet